Media Ownership Diversity Symposium

-The FCC’s Communications Equity and Diversity Council (CEDC) is hosting this symposium.
-The goal of this full-day symposium, “Expanding Digital and Media Ownership Opportunities for Women and Minorities,” is to explore the challenges as well as possible creative solutions to increasing ownership opportunities for women and people of color to achieve success and viewpoint diversity in all facets of media – TV, radio, cable, and streaming.
+The FCC’s Communications Equity and Diversity Council (CEDC) hosted this symposium.
+The goal of this full-day symposium, “Expanding Digital and Media Ownership Opportunities for Women and Minorities,” was to explore the challenges as well as possible creative solutions to increasing ownership opportunities for women and people of color to achieve success and viewpoint diversity in all facets of media – TV, radio, cable, and streaming.
 FCC Commissioner Geoffrey Starks delivered opening remarks at the Symposium, and nationally recognized journalist and entrepreneur Roland Martin delivered closing remarks.
 The Symposium included several networking opportunities for participants.
 See the Public Notice for the full agenda.

 - Experts from both large and small media companies who have grown and thrived in the media and tech industries, as well as some entrepreneurs who did not sustain operations, despite their best efforts, and exited their businesses;